How to get there?

 The Vieux Port is the center of touristic Marseille.
 It is the main marina of the city and it is a good starting point for walks around the old city, along the shopping street "Canebiere" or to the church Notre Dame de la Garde.

 South of La Canebière, bohemian cours Julien (known as the ‘cours Ju') sits on the site of the former central food market.
 These days it is the city's most youthful area, home to a varied collection of fashion boutiques, bookshops, terrace cafés and music venues.

 North of the Vieux Port is the hilly district of Le Panier, the oldest part of the city and traditionally the first stop for immigrants – and tourists.
 It's hard to resist its narrow streets, steep stairways and ancient, pastel-colored houses.

 There is also a regular, smaller ferry that potters from one side of the Vieux Port to the other.

 Tourist information: 4 La Canebière and at the train station Gare St-Charles.

 The Abbaye de St-Victor (3 rue de l'Abbaye, 04 96 11 22 60), a fascinating double-decker church and once one of the most powerful abbeys in the South, is worth the climb.
 Another (steep) climb, via twisting streets and steps, will take you to the city's most famous landmark: Notre-Dame de la Garde, rue Fort du Sanctuaire, an extraordinary neo-Byzantine extravagance of a basilica.

-The shuttle service from the cruise port ends right where The "Petits
+The free shuttle service from the cruise port ends close (300m walk) where the "Petits

 Trains Touristiques" makes